 Planned collaborative project themes are selected by NIPS, which are based on requests from researchers.
 Until 2007, there were two themes, "Physiological and neuroscientific studies into genetically modified model animals" and "Biomolecular sensors and physiological function."
 Additional themes were added in 2008, with "Functional and morphological analyses of cells and tissues by multi-photon microscopy" and "Medical and biological applications of phase-contrast cryo-electron microscopy" (name changed to "Medical and biological applications of cutting-edge electron microscopy" in 2011), and in 2009 with, "Behavioral analysis of mouse and rat".
 Also, "Analysis of metabolic physiology for mouse and rat" began in 2011, while "Transfection study with primates," "Analysis of fluctuations in function research in life science," and "Multidisciplinary study of neural information" began in 2012.
 Also, "Transfection study with viral vector neurological system" was started in 2013.
 Furthermore, "Purification of supra-molecular complexes and analyses of their constituents by mass spectrometry" was started in 2016, and "Analyses of dynamic aspects of the function and structure of membrane proteins" in 2017.
+"Multidimensional fluorescence imaging analysis with a multi-point scanning microscope" and "Elucidation of the pathology of mental/neurological disease by analysis of neural activity dynamics" in 2021.
 All these themes cover the most talked about scientific topics today, and are areas where NIPS is considered to be a frontrunner in Japan.
 We expect to receive many new proposals.